-Guacamole is one of the most popular dips in California, and that’s no surprise because of its creamy decadent texture and spicy taste.
-Avocado is the base of most guacamole, however I have seen a few recipes that are made of beans with a touch of avocado, but let’s face it — that’s not real guacamole.
-Everyone seems to have a favorite style of guacamole; smooth, chunky, super spicy or mild, but what I think makes the best guacamole is the vessel in which it is prepared.
+Guacamole is one of my favorite things and if you’re a true Californian, it doesn’t have to be summer to enjoy a big bowl.
+Good avocados are the base of guacamole, however I have seen a few recipes that are made with beans with a touch of avocado, but let’s face it — that’s not real guacamole.
+Everyone seems to have a favorite style of guacamole; smooth, chunky, super spicy or mild, but what makes the best guacamole is the vessel in which it is prepared like a molcajete.

-A Molcajete is a Mexican stone mortar & pestle, which mashes the ingredients inside its rough porous bowl, releasing the authentic flavors of the fruits and vegetables.
+A Molcajete is a Mexican stone mortar & pestle, that you can mash almost any ingredients inside its rough porous bowl, releasing their authentic flavors.
 The pestle gently forces the avocados into the onions, peppers and cilantro, combining them beautifully.
-If you are a smooth guacamole person – continue to press and stir, to your liking.
+If you are a smooth guacamole person – continue to press and stir to a more creamy consistency.
 I seem to enjoy my guacamole somewhere in between – slightly chunky, but with a creamy smooth finish.
 This recipe for Molcajete Guacamole is the perfect combination of both.
 I prefer to serve it right out of the stone bowl with your favorite tortilla chips and other vegetables.

-1. In the Molcajete, add the onions, sliced Serano chile, sprigs of cilantro and salt.
-Mash with the pestle for 1 minute, to break up the cilantro and combine the flavors.
+1. In Molcajete, add avocado, lime juice, onions, jalapeno, sprigs of cilantro and salt.
+Mash with pestle for 1 minute, to break up ingredients.